Wellbeing & Student Support

 We have Flexible Learning Options (FLO) programs for students who are disengaged or find it difficult to learn in a traditional classroom environment.
-Senior students are case managed at the Millicent Community Learning Centre and if required a junior group is case managed at the MHS site.
+Senior students are case managed at Pathways and if required a junior group is case managed at the MHS site.

 There is a ‘SACE’ Completion program to assist students achieve their SACE who have left school before completing their SACE to take up work, apprenticeships or traineeships.

 The School Behaviour Management support currently operates within a clearly detailed and community accepted SBM Policy.
 It provides for a consistency in the application of procedures and expectations (both teacher and student) throughout the school and is reviewed on a continual basis.
 The school has a strong focus on relationships and this is an important aspect of our behaviour support.

 The school has developed a number of pro-active, positive strategies to meet the needs of individual students.
 We aim to provide a safe, orderly, harassment-free learning environment.